Division Director: William P. Moran, M.D., MS

-Palliative Care: The mission of the Palliative Care Program of the Medical University of South Carolina, (MUSC), is to restore and maintain the quality of life for persons with serious illness and their families through the multidisciplinary delivery of expert symptom management and palliative care.
-This mission is based on the conviction that the symptoms, pain and suffering that may be associated with serious illness should be addressed and relieved in every manner possible, with the goal of improving quality of life for both the patient and family.
-As the Program strives to deliver its mission and vision, it is aligned with and guided by the mission and values of MUSC.
+Palliative Care: Our palliative care section is led by Pat Coyne, RN MSN.
+The mission of the Palliative Care Program is to maintain or restore the quality of life for persons with serious illness and their families through the multidisciplinary delivery of expert symptom management and palliative care.
+This mission is based on the conviction that the symptoms, pain, and suffering that may be associated with serious illnesses should be addressed and relieved in every manner possible, with the goal of improving quality of life for both the patient and family.
+The Program strives to deliver compassionate care which is aligned with and guided by the mission and values of MUSC.

-The Center for Health Disparities Research directed by Leonard Egede, MD, MS, brings together core faculty from several MUSC Colleges to develop clinical research infrastructure and enhance MUSC competitiveness in obtaining extramural research support in health disparities research.
+The Center for Health Disparities Research brings together core faculty from several MUSC Colleges to develop clinical research infrastructure and enhance MUSC competitiveness in obtaining extramural research support in health disparities research.
 The Center emphasizes collaborative research to build bridges across colleges on campus and across institutions within the state of South Carolina.
-Research within the Center focuses on three main areas including: 1) primary, secondary, and tertiary prevention of chronic diseases in diverse populations; 2) interventions at the patient, provider, and health systems levels to reduce or eliminate racial/ethnic, gender, and socioeconomic differences in quality of care and health outcomes; and 3) novel interventions to improve health care delivery and health outcomes for rural dwelling residents.
+Research within the Center focuses on three main areas including: 1) primary, secondary, and tertiary prevention of chronic diseases in diverse populations, 2) interventions at the patient, provider, and health systems levels to reduce or eliminate racial/ethnic, gender, and socioeconomic differences in quality of care and health outcomes, and 3) novel interventions to improve health care delivery and health outcomes for rural dwelling residents.